muehlefeldt/unity-machine-learning/docs/run-log.md

 * Room for target is only selected once!
 Even if distances are not large enough to agent or door.
 * Does this change a thing?

+## 1565 - 1566
+* Longer runs.
+10e6.
+* 1 sensor.
+* Test 1 and 2 layers.
+No clue why.
+* Check distribution of room usage in the stats.
+Summary is working?
+* And again the agent room is still fixed.
+Should we change this?
+Yeah sounds good?

 # ATTENTION
 * Agent room is NOT random.